 Once you’ve gotten all of the income and expenses associated with the property organized, you’ll be ready to complete the Schedule E of your US expat taxes.
 To better demonstrate the process of completing the form, let us introduce you to Josh Expat.

-In December 2018, Josh is offered a position in London, and he and his family move abroad right after Christmas.
-While the market value of their home is attractive at $280,000 when they move, they have too many memories there and decide to rent it out while they live abroad.
+In December 2020, Josh is offered a position in London, and he and his family move abroad right after Christmas.
+While the market value of their home is attractive at $280,000 when they move, they have too many memories and begin to think, can I rent my house and live abroad?
 Abigail insists that she can handle the management of the property from abroad, so they forego engaging a property management group.

 You will notice that you can list three different properties (A, B or C) on each Schedule E. This is convenient if you have multiples properties or duplexes to report on your US expat taxes.